umarhussain-git/dentomedical/README.md

 # dentomedical

-**Advanced Descriptive and Bivariate Analysis Tools for Medical and Clinical Data**
+**Advanced Descriptive, Bivariate  and regression Analysis Tools for Medical and Clinical Data**

 ---

 ## 🎯 What is dentomedical

 `dentomedical` is an R package built for **medical, dental, and clinical researchers** who want to streamline their data analysis.
-It provides **automated summary statistics, normality testing, and bivariate analysis**, with intelligent test selection based on variable types and distributions.
+It provides **automated summary statistics, normality testing, Bivariate  and regression analysis**, with intelligent test selection based on variable types and distributions.
 All outputs are formatted into **clean, publication‑ready tables** (via `flextable`), making it easy to include results directly in manuscripts, reports, or thesis documents.

 ---